KumarP-India/BunkBot/Readme.md

 Step 1: Open the Terminal(Comand Prompt) or CMD

-Step 2: excute> cd <location to Pprogram Files folder>
+Step 2: excute> cd "location to Pprogram Files folder"

 Step 3.0: Decide the starting period, let say 3, and status, let say Open.
 For info run the help section